MattAltieri/Exploratory-Data-Analysis/EDA Week 3 Lectures/K-Means Clustering.md

 ## K-means clustering
 - A partitioning approach
-	- Fix a number of clusters
+	- Determine a fixed number of clusters
 	- Get "centroids" of each cluster
 	- Assign things to closest centroid
 	- Recalculate centroids